International Union of United Brewery, Flour, Cereal, Soft Drink and Distillery Workers

-The International Union of United Brewery, Flour, Cereal, Soft Drink and Distillery Workers was a labor union in the United States.
+The International Union of United Brewery, Flour, Cereal, Soft Drink and Distillery Workers was a labor union in Canada and the United States.
 The union merged with the Teamsters in 1973.

 Early history

 The union was founded in 1886 as the National Union of United Brewery Workmen.
 The union's members were almost entirely Germans, and from 1886 to 1903 the union's convention and publications were in German.

 The union affiliated with the American Federation of Labor (AFL) in 1887.
-The Brewery Workers were given a very wide jurisdictional charter by the AFL, making it one of the first industrial unions in the U.S.
+The Brewery Workers were given a very wide jurisdictional charter by the AFL, making it one of the first industrial unions in the US.

 In 1903, the union changed its name to the International Union of United Brewery Workmen of America.
 In 1917, the union changed its name to the International Union of United Brewery and Soft Drink Workers of America.
 Three years later it changed its name yet again, this time to the International Union of United Brewery, Flour, Cereal and Soft Drink Workers of America.